Let me start by saying that I’m a real foodie by heart. I have a culinary degree, so I love both being in the kitchen and eating!

 Dr. Mindy Pelz has a good video about how fasting can help with our health.
 The studies show so many benefits of fasting, you just can’t ignore them [11:59]:

 There are many intermittent fasting protocols to choose from, but you can start IF in a simple way!
 My best tip?
 Stretch your breakfast longer and longer until your body adapts to the change!

 Today I follow the 16/8 Protocol.
 It’s the easiest and most convenient for me.
 This type of IF has a 16-hour fasting window and an 8-hour eating window.

 In my eating window, I fit in 2 to 3 meals.
 When fasting, water, tea and black coffee are fine.
-My day usually starts with lemon water (yes lemons are fine to take) and a healthy and scrumptious salad at lunch.
-I might have green smoothies, some nuts, an avocado, celery sticks or hummus in the afternoon.
-My last meal at 7 p.m.
-I fast for about 16 to 17 hours every day and I don’t even know it because I’m sleeping most of the time!
+My day usually starts with lemon water (yes, lemons are fine to take) and a healthy and scrumptious salad at lunch.
+I might have green smoothies, some nuts, avocado, celery sticks or hummus in the afternoon.
+My last meal is at 7 p.m.
+I fast for about 16 to 17 hours every day, and I don’t even know it because I’m sleeping most of the time!
 Easy, right?